This is an in-depth guide to the best dart games to play with your friends.

 If you miss a number, you’re out

 At the start of the game, all players can agree on a few numbers that must be hit in a single turn.
 If you miss that number, you’re out.

 For example, you can decide that a player will get an out if they miss the 3 in the third inning, 5 in the fifth, or 7 in the seventh.
 Get three outs and you’re eliminated.

-Baseball is a very popular darts game in its own right.
+Baseball is similar to Shanghai, but a very popular darts game in its own right.

 Instead of the 7 innings with corresponding points in Shanghai, you just play the traditional 9 inning baseball format.